-If you are looking to migrate your in-house SQL Server to the cloud, we provide a 3-day assessment that will help you determine the correct path to move your SQL Server workloads to Microsoft Azure.
+If you are looking to migrate your in-house SQL Server to the cloud, we provide a 3-day assessment (azure migration services) that will help you determine the correct path to move your SQL Server workloads to Microsoft Azure.

 For more information, check the link below: